 In Williams v.
 State, 307 S.W.3d 862, 868 (Tex.App.–Fort Worth 2010, no pet.), the court found that unextrapolated intoxilyzer test results were “highly probative” to demonstrate whether a defendant was intoxicated at the time he was driving.

 Likewise, in State v.
-Esparza, 353 S.W.3d 276, 283-84 (Tex.App.–El Paso 2011), aff'd, 413 S.W.3d 81 (Tex.Crim.App.
-2013), the court found that breath test results administered several hours after the alleged offense were admissible, even in the absence of retrograde-extrapolation testimony, because the results tended “to make it more probable that he was intoxicated at the time of driving.”
+Esparza, 353 S.W.3d 276, 283-84 (Tex.App.–El Paso 2011), aff’d, 413 S.W.3d 81 (Tex.Crim.App.
+2013), the court found that breath test results administered several hours after the alleged offense was admissible, even in the absence of retrograde-extrapolation testimony, because the results tended “to make it more probable that he was intoxicated at the time of driving.”